 This easy vegetarian paella recipe is also a fantastic way to up your vegetable intake if you’re trying to get close to eating ten a day.
 If you can’t find (or don’t like) fennel feel free to substitute another onion, more peppers, or another vegetable that you like.
 Broad beans and green beans also work well if you’re making this in summer.

-Vegetarian paella recipe – quick, easy and colourful
+Vegetarian paella recipe

 - 1 tbsp olive oil